MadAppGang/postman-doc-generator/README.md

     }
 ```

-running this command in the same directory
+run the command below in the same directory

 postman-doc-generator -struct=User

-creates the model used Markdown syntax
+it will create the model used Markdown syntax

 ```text
     ### User